Gedeonobae/alx-frontend-javascript/0x01-ES6_promise/README.md

 * How to use every method of the Promise object
 * Throw / Try
 * The await operator
-* How to use an async function
+* How to use an async function,